Cooperative elastic fluctuations provide tuning of the metal-insulator transition

-A large number of transition metal oxides (TMO) with the ABO$_3$ perovskite crystal structure allow tuning of the MIT by not only by the choice and average valence of the electronically active B ion (usually a $3d$ transition metal) but also by the size of the electronically inactive A ion (usually a rare earth or alkaline earth)~\cite{Torrance1992a, Hwang1995a, Katsufuji1997a}.
-This ‘size effect’ can shift the transition temperature by hundreds of Kelvin, and the widely accepted explanation is that it is due to a reduction in the electron bandwidth as the bond bending induced by ionic size changes the orbital overlap~\cite{Imada1998a, Fujimori1992a}.
-However, the changes in bandwidth are typically less than a few percent~\cite{Radaelli1997a}, and it seems remarkable that a critical value of the ratio of interaction strength to bandwidth can be crossed in every $3d$ transition metal oxide, solely by varying the counterion.
+a large number of transition metal oxides (TMO) with the ABO$_3$ perovskite crystal structure allow tuning of the MIT by not only by the choice and average valence of the electronically active B ion (usually a $3d$ transition metal) but also by the size of the electronically inactive A ion (usually a rare earth or alkaline earth)~\cite{Torrance1992a, Hwang1995a, RodriguezMartinez1996a, Katsufuji1997a}.
+This ‘size effect’ can shift the transition temperature $T_\text{MI}$ by hundreds of Kelvin, and the widely accepted explanation~\cite{Fujimori1992a} is that it is due to a reduction in the electron bandwidth as the bond bending induced by ionic size changes the orbital overlap.
+However, the changes in bandwidth are not sufficiently large to explain such temperature variations~\cite{Sarma1994a, Radaelli1997a, Medarde1998a, Varignon2017a}.
+Moreover, it seems remarkable that a critical value of the ratio of interaction strength to bandwidth can be crossed in every $3d$ TMO, solely by varying the counterion~\cite{Fujimori1992a}.

-Instead, we propose here that the observed dependence on the crystal structure arises from long-range, strain-mediated interactions, and that lattice fluctuations rather than electronic fluctuations tune the phase transition.